SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 - An history plot, which plot the relevant informations in function of the number of iteration, which can be seen on the following figure:

+We can see that the model allows the control of the environment in about 100 interactions with the environment from scratch.
+As a comparison, the state of the art of model free reinforcement learning algorithms, soft actor critic, defined in https://github.com/quantumiracle/SOTA-RL-Algorithms solves the problem in more than 15 episodes of 200 interactions with the environment.

 ![histories](https://github.com/SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/blob/master/images/history_example.png?raw=true)
-The cost of the trajectory is the mean predicted cost on the horizon, obtained by the model following the actions of the mpc
+The cost of the trajectory is the mean predicted cost on the horizon following the predicted actions of the mpc

 - A 3d visualisation of the model predictions and the points in memory.